 A review of projects in the cumulative RSA relevant to land use and station planning shows that there are several local jurisdictional plans, development projects, and transportation projects that have identified contributions to land use changes and population growth.
 Development projects include mixed-use, commercial, and industrial uses throughout Santa Clara, San Jose, Morgan Hill, and Gilroy.
-The largest of these planned developments are the Google Project, a mixed-use development plan for an area in San Jose that is largely within the Diridon Station Area Plan, a new data center, and a proposed sand and gravel mining operation on the 320-acre Sargent Ranch.
+The largest of these planned developments are a new data center, a proposed sand and gravel mining operation on the 320-acre Sargent Ranch, and an industrial office/research and development and commercial development project on 86.4 acres, all in San Jose.
 All of the land development projects planned in Morgan Hill, as identified in Appendix 3.19-A, consist of mixed-use or residential projects of varying sizes.
-Land development projects in Gilroy are predominantly residential, but also include a public facility (wastewater management building) and new commercial development.
+Land development projects in Gilroy are predominantly residential, but also include a hotel, a public facility (wastewater management building), and new commercial development.
 In the San Joaquin Valley Subsection, land development projects include expansion of industrial facilities, a new truck stop, and new residential communities.
-The majority of the new residential units that would be added in the RSA would be near downtown San Jose and in Morgan Hill and Gilroy.
+The majority of the new residential units that would be added in the RSA would be near downtown San Jose and in

+Morgan Hill and Gilroy.
 These projects and others would contribute to changes in land uses and increases in population growth in the cumulative RSA.